Skip to content

 Frequently asked questions

-What is a reasonable repair cost for hail damage to my roof in Des Moines?
+What is the typical cost to repair hail damage on a 2,000 square foot roof in Des Moines?

-How long does the repair process take in Des Moines?
+How long does it take to repair a hail-damaged roof in Des Moines?

 Wind/hail deductible notice